vinnyy-ph/StopShotWEBAPP/backend/reservations/README.md

 ---

-*Remember to include authentication tokens in the `Authorization` header for protected endpoints.*
+*Remember to include authentication tokens in the `Authorization` header for protected endpoints (like viewing full user reservation details or admin actions).*